caronc/apprise-api/README.md

 # setting APPRISE_STATEFUL_MODE to simple allows you to map your defined {key}
 # straight to a file found in the `/config` path.
 In simple home configurations
 # this is sometimes the ideal expectation.
+#
+# Set your User ID or Group ID if you wish to over-ride the default of 1000
+# in the below example, we make sure it runs as the user we created the container as

 docker run --name apprise \
    -p 8000:8000 \
+   -e PUID=$(id -u) \
+   -e PGID=$(id -g) \
-   -v /var/lib/apprise/config:/config \
+   -v /path/to/local/config:/config \
-   -v /var/lib/apprise/plugin:/plugin \
+   -v /path/to/local/plugin:/plugin \
-   -v /var/lib/apprise/attach:/attach \
+   -v /path/to/local/attach:/attach \
    -e APPRISE_STATEFUL_MODE=simple \
    -e APPRISE_WORKER_COUNT=1 \
    -d caronc/apprise:latest